evyvanweelden/EEG-PIW-WL/README.md

 # EEG-PIW-WL
-Using EEG and Pilot Inceptor Workload (PIW) to Quantify Pilots' Workload
+Using EEG and Pilot Inceptor Workload (PIW) to Quantify Pilots' Workload (WL)

 <br>By Evy van Weelden* and Carl van Beek.
 <br>Affiliated with Tilburg University, Department of Cognitive Science & Artificial Intelligence.